stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 a yawning vestibule while two shambling figures crossed in front of me, but was soon on my way again and approaching the open space where Eliot Street obliquely crosses Washington at the intersection of South.
-Though I had never seen this space, it had looked dangerous to me on the grocery youth&rsquo;s map; since the moonlight would have free play there.
+Though I had never seen this space, it had looked dangerous to me on the grocery youth's map; since the moonlight would have free play there.
 There was no use trying to evade it, for any alternative course would involve detours of possibly disastrous visibility and delaying effect.
-The only thing to do was to cross it boldly and openly; imitating the typical shamble of the Innsmouth folk as best I could, and trusting that no one&mdash;or at least no pursuer of mine&mdash;would be there.
+The only thing to do was to cross it boldly and openly; imitating the typical shamble of the Innsmouth folk as best I could, and trusting that no one--or at least no pursuer of mine--would be there.

-  Just how fully the pursuit was organised&mdash;and indeed, just what its purpose might be&mdash;I could form no idea.
+  Just how fully the pursuit was organised--and indeed, just what its purpose might be--I could form no idea.
 There seemed to be unusual activity in the town, but I judged that the news of my escape from the Gilman had not yet spread.
 I would, of course, soon have to shift from Washington to some other southward street; for that party from the hotel would doubtless be after me.
 I must have left dust prints in that last old building, revealing